Spreadsheets Are Bad for Your Business – Here’s Why

 2. You deserve better tools

 Excel was designed to store data on spreadsheets.
 If you are trying to make it function in any other way , you’re going to achieve a less than ideal result.
-Consider replacing Excel with online business reporting tools to get a more accurate overview of your company’s performance.
+Consider replacing Excel with online business intelligence tools to get a more accurate overview of your company’s performance.

 3. You waste hours of time each month